Paris Air Show 2013: Air France-KLM placed firm order for 25 Airbus A350-900 aircraft

 Peter Hartman, KLM President and CEO, said:

 "Our order for this type of aircraft opens a new chapter for the Group.
-This aircraft brings significant environmental impact and will help achieve our ambitious noise and carbon dioxide emissions goals. ”
+This aircraft has significant environmental benefits and will help us achieve our ambitious goals of reducing noise and carbon dioxide emissions. ”

-At the same time, the Air France-KLM Group has today signed a preliminary agreement with Rolls-Royce that will equip the new A350 aircraft with Trent XWB engines.
-The agreement also requires that part of their maintenance process be carried out by Air France Industries KLM Engineering & Maintenance.
+At the same time, the Air France-KLM Group signed today a preliminary agreement with Rolls-Royce through which it will equip the new A350 aircraft with Trent XWB engines.
+The agreement also stipulates that part of their maintenance process be carried out by Air France Industries KLM Engineering & Maintenance.

 Airbus contract finalizes firm order for 50 aircraft (25 Airbus A350-900 and 25 Boeing 787-9) announced in September 2011.
 In December of that year, Air France-KLM also signed a contract for the purchase of 25 from 787-9 Boeing and optional for other 25 aircraft.

-This joint order Air France - KLM long-haul aircraft aims to replace medium-term aircraft with 200 / 350 currently existing in the fleet and also aims to support the Group's growth.
+This joint Air France - KLM long-haul aircraft order aims to replace the 200/350 seats currently existing in the fleet in the medium term and also aims to support the Group's growth.

 Based on the provisional fleet plan, the first Boeing 787-9 will enter the KLM service in the year 2016 and the first A350-900 will enter the Air France service in the year 2018.
 In the future, the two airlines will operate both types of aircraft.